z0al/dotfiles/README.md

 memory, so changes made inside the VM disappear on shutdown.
 The built NixOS system and packages remain in the Mac's Nix store for faster subsequent starts.

-The guest uses microvm.nix with QEMU on macOS.
-Its interactive Cocoa graphics backend can be enabled later along with a NixOS desktop environment; this configuration currently has no desktop.
-GUI-only programs are disabled in the headless sandbox, while the shared command-line and Home Manager modules load.
+The host uses microvm.nix with QEMU on macOS.
+Its interactive Cocoa graphics backend is configured in `hosts/nixos/vm.nix`; enable graphics and add a NixOS desktop environment there when needed.
+GUI-only programs are disabled for now.

 This VM needs a Linux builder to build the guest system.
 The Darwin configuration enables nix-darwin's Linux builder; apply it with your usual `darwin-rebuild` command before launching the VM.
-Change the module in `flake/sandbox.nix` to test NixOS options or services, then launch it again.
+Change `hosts/nixos/vm.nix` to test NixOS options or services, then launch it again.

 ### Home vs NixOS/Darwin modules